Channel

 and SubscriberRef

-Protobuf Channel: Requires CMake reference to
+Protobuf Channel: requires CMake reference to

 aimrt::interface::aimrt_module_protobuf_interface

-;Ros2 Channel: Requires CMake reference to
+;Ros2 Channel: requires CMake reference to

 aimrt::interface::aimrt_module_ros2_interface